from £200 /night help Price for guests, Nights

 Estimated nightly price based on a weekly stay.
 Excludes fees (if applicable).
 Enter your dates to see the total cost.

-A fabulous, spacious haven - ideal for a families/larger groups - in the charming coastal town of Whitstable, Kent.
+A fabulous, spacious haven - ideal for a families - in the charming coastal town of Whitstable, Kent.

-The view from the end of the garden is second to none overlooking the expanse of Whitstable Bay and sunsets over Sheppy to the West.
+The view from the end of the garden is second to none overlooking the expanse of Whitstable Bay and sunsets over the Isle of Sheppy.
 Sea views can be enjoyed from the ground floor as well as panoramic views of the bay from the first floor bedrooms and garden.